Syyskimo/skm-consent/README.md

 If you're using [Visual Studio Code](https://code.visualstudio.com/) ~~we~~ the Svelte-guys, from whom I copied the base for readme, recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.

 And if you're using webstorm etc JetBrains stack, try to navigate to "plugins" and search for "svelte".
 Isn't really that hard.

+## What to do after that?

+1. Just import the public/build/bundle.js to any webpage/service/store/whatever
+2. Add <skm-consent> with needed params and <skm-cookie>:s
+3. Come back here, for you don't know what they are
+4. See the public/index.html for example.
+5. Wait for me finish the product so you can get better documentation
+6. ...
+7. No profit

 ## Building and running in production mode